-Arbitration before the AAC is ruled by the Regulations of the AAC ("the Regulations"), which are enforceable as of January 2021.
-The parties are deemed to accept the application of the Regulations in force when submitting their dispute to arbitration before the AAC.
+Arbitration before the ATPA is ruled by the Regulations of the ATPA (hereinafter "the Regulations"), which are enforceable as of January 2021.
+The parties are deemed to accept the application of the Regulations in force when submitting their dispute to arbitration before the ATPA.